Jurager/passport/README.md

 [![PHP Version Require](http://poser.pugx.org/jurager/passport/require/php)](https://packagist.org/packages/jurager/passport)
 [![License](https://poser.pugx.org/jurager/passport/license)](https://packagist.org/packages/jurager/passport)

-Laravel package to implement single sign on authentication method, supporting centralized repository of users, creation of user models in brokers without violating the business logic of applications.
-Provides methods to implement authentication history pages, with ability to end the session of all or a specific user.
+This Laravel package makes it easy to implement single sign-on authentication.
+It has a centralized user repository and allows for creating user models in brokers without affecting app logic.
+It also includes methods for adding authentication history pages and ending sessions for all or specific users.

-> Documentation for the package is in the process of being written, for now use this readme
+> The package documentation is currently being written.
+Please refer to the readme file for instructions and usage guidelines.